AlbertSigsbert/Image-Uploader/README.md

 # Install dependencies
 $ npm install

-# Register firebase storage & Auth Web SDK
+# Register for firebase storage & Auth Web SDK

 # Create a local .env file and add your credentials with keys as found in firebase/config.js